Starting Out

 Buy Kart Race Gear

-Race suit, boots, gloves.
-Can be bought second hand but should be CIK approved.
+Race suit, boots, gloves, wet suit and rib protector can be bought second hand but should be CIK approved.
+It is inadvisable to buy a helmet second hand.

 Make sure you have the right tools and equipment